-Awardee must comply with all HHS management requirements for meeting participation and progress and financial reporting for this cooperative agreement (See HHS Activities and Reporting sections below for details), and Comply with all policy directives established by the Office of the U.S. Global AIDS Coordinator.
+The winning applicant must comply with all HHS management requirements for meeting participation and progress and financial reporting for this cooperative agreement (See HHS Activities and Reporting sections below for details), and must comply with all policy directives established by the Office of the U.S. Global AIDS Coordinator.